0N30M/fluidattacksCTFV2-writeups/the-password-is-a-swordfish.md

 # The Password is Swordfish

-> **Category:** Binary Exploitation (Pwn)
+> **Category:** Pwn
 > **Difficulty:** Easy
+> **Event:** FluidSec CTF

 ## Description

-The challenge provided a password-protected ZIP file containing the vulnerable binary.
-The objective was to analyze the program, identify the vulnerability, and gain control of the execution flow to reach the hidden `win()` function, which prints the flag on the remote server.
+The challenge provides a password-protected ZIP file containing a single executable named `vault`.
+Although the application appears to enforce a maximum password length, the implementation contains a logic flaw that allows an attacker to overflow the stack and redirect execution to a hidden function that prints the flag.

-Unlike traditional password bypass challenges, the solution required exploiting a memory corruption vulnerability rather than discovering the actual password.
+The exploit uses a classic **ret2win** technique by overwriting the saved return address with the address of the internal `win()` function.

 ---

-## Challenge Files
+# Challenge Files

 ```
 public.zip